daos-stack/daos/src/vos/README.md

 When an application wants to read something from an object with multiple replicas, the client can send the RPC to any replica.
-On the server side, if the related DTX has been committed, or is committable, the record can be returned to.
+On the server side, if the related DTX has been committed or is committable, the record can be returned to.
 If the DTX state is prepared, and the replica is not the leader, it will reply to the client telling it to send the RPC to the leader instead.
-If it is the leader and is in any state other than 'committed' or 'committable', the entry is ignored and the latest committed modification is returned to the client.
+If it is the leader and is in any state other than 'committed' or 'committable', the entry is ignored, and the latest committed modification is returned to the client.

 The DTX model is built inside a DAOS container.
 Each container maintains its own DTX table that is organized as two B+trees in SCM: one for active DTXs and the